AM-Lam/gose_table/README.md

+# Going Seventeen ep Table
-# Displaying all the Going Seventeen episode on one table(Credit to Wiki and whoever upload the info!)
+## Displaying all the Going Seventeen episode on one table(Credit to Wiki and whoever upload the info!)
 Generate a list of going seventeen episodes from 2019 to the current day(as long as they are updated in the wiki page), with the information of year and number of episodes.

 ## How to make